-To celebrate both National Poetry Month — and my birthday today — I asked newsletter subscribers to send in poems about what it’s like to read the Good News I provide.
-Here are a few, including this one from my French friend in California:
+To celebrate both National Poetry Month — and my birthday Friday — I asked newsletter subscribers to send in poems about what it’s like to read the news on Good News Network.
+Here are a few, including this one from my French friend in California: (Thanks so much!)

 Le poeme from Pascal